This year, our commitment to safety, both for patrollers and the skiing public, takes on more importance than ever.

 COVID will change many of our procedures for the 2020-21 season.
 We don't have a clear picture what that will look like yet, but know every aspect of what we do on the hill will require extra care.

 The skiing public will need to adjust their plans and have patience until we can get back to the new normal.
-Patrollers will carry masks, eye protection, gowns, and gloves.
+Patrollers will carry masks, eye protection, and gloves.

 What is a day in the life of a patroller like?

 Alpental has a mix of both paid staff patrollers and volunteer staff.
 The pro staff is on the hill early doing control work and checking safety equipment.
 The volunteer staff supports the pro staff on weekends and holidays and support the daily needs of the public.
+Volunteers are also allowed to work on Friday evenings whenever there is a need for additional support.

 The volunteers are broken into 5 teams, plus a dedicated group of doctors.
 Each team has roughly 2 duty days per month plus a few extra days added to support other teams.
 Each team member needs to fulfil their scheduled obligation or find a substitute for days they can't be on the mountain.